 Sue: Is that nose a special effect?

-Me: It’s hard to say.
+Me: It’s difficult to say.
 It could be.

 Sue: He must be from Bergerac.
 Everyone from Bergerac has a nose like that.